 History

-e Middle Ages, Skåne was a part of Denmark and the cities of Vä (= sacred place) and Åhus were both important centers for trade, religion, and royal power.
+During the Middle Ages, Skåne was a part of Denmark and the cities of Vä (= sacred place) and Åhus were both important centers for trade, religion, and royal power.
 However Denmark and Sweden were constantly involved in bitter battles.
 In February 1612, the infantry of the Swedish king Gustaf II Adolf razed Vä to the ground.
 The Danish King Christian IV (nicknamed “Christian the Great” in Denmark and “Christian the Tyrant” in Sweden) decided to build a new and more easily defended fortified city on the island of Allön, in the heart of the wetlands near the river Helgeå, instead of rebuilding Vä.

-Kristianstad.
+The town was founded on May 22, in 1614 and was named Christianstad (Christian's town) after the king, but today the towns name is spelled Kristianstad.
 The king revoked the city charters of Vä and Åhus and made the bourgeois move to the new city.
 The bourgeois disliked the position of the new city, because of the disease-causing marsh climate and the bad ground for building.
 Draining of the surrounding wetlands in the 1860s later solved the disease problems, but bad building ground is a big problem even in modern Kristianstad.

 Kristianstad was for its time a very modern fortress, and it was the first important fortified town in Scandinavia that made full use of the Renaissance system of bastions.
 It is also one of few towns in the Nordic countries that are built on the basis of a decree on a place with no earlier settlements.
 These conditions gave Kristianstad its straight streets and right-angled city plan.
 The ramparts were leveled in 1847 to make way for Parisian-style boulevards and give the town room to expand.
-These streets are also
+These streets are also named boulevards, just like in Paris, and have given Kristianstad the nickname "Lilla Paris"(= Little Paris).
+Today only portions of the northern moat are left.
+Kristianstad and Skåne became Swedish in 1658 at the Treaty of Roskilde, but this didn't create peace for Kristianstad.
+Snappharana, the feuding guerilla soldiers of the time, were fighting what they saw as the Swedish invaders for about 50 more years and during that time Danish troops captured the town twice.

 “The most Danish town in Sweden”

-apparent and Christian IV makes his presence felt in many ways.
+Even though Kristianstad was only Danish for 44 years (1614-1658), its “Danishness” is still apparent and Christian IV makes his presence felt in many ways.
 For instance, the municipal coat of arms contains his name cipher "C4" and before 1898, when private banks had the right to issue banknotes, paper money from "Christianstads Enskilda Bank" bore the portrait and coat of arms of Christain IV - a Danish monarch on a Swedish banknote!

 Transportation

-sea in 1775.
+Krisitianstad was a trading town, and barges used to sail through dredged channels from the port in Åhus, up until the water level fell after the Helgeå river created a new channel to the sea in 1775.
 In 1865 the first railway line was opened, and when the railways were at their peak, seven different lines radiated from Kritianstad.
 Although many of those railway lines have closed, Kristianstad still has a good connection to Lund, Malmö, and Copenhagen.
 A small airport is situated in Everöd, just outside Kristiantad.
 "Food Capital of Sweden” The land around Kristianstad is good for farming, which combined with a clean environment, specialist skills, and top food manufacturers make Kristianstad the food capital of Sweden.
 Each week every Swede probably consumes at least one product from Kristianstad.

-Kristianstad’s Coat of Arm
+Kristianstad’s Coat of Arms

 Maps of Krisitanstad